dwdas9/home/articles/DockerAndKubernetes/SparkHiveHadoop/01-UbuntuPySpark.md

 RUN apt-get clean && rm -rf /var/lib/apt/lists/*

 # Create a root user and set its password
-# 'rootpassword' should be replaced with a secure password
 RUN echo 'root:Passw0rd' | chpasswd

 # Create a new user 'dwdas', set a password, and add this user to the sudo group
-# 'Passw0rd' should be replaced with a secure password
 RUN useradd -ms /bin/bash dwdas && echo 'dwdas:Passw0rd' | chpasswd && adduser dwdas sudo

 # Allow the 'dwdas' user to run sudo commands without a password